meilisearch/docs-searchbar.js/README.md

         apiKey: "XXX",
         indexUid: "docs",
         inputSelector: "#search-bar-input",
-        debug: true // Set debug to true if you want to inspect the dropdown });
+        debug: true, // Set debug to true if you want to inspect the dropdown });
     </script>
   </body>